Fentanyl Addiction Treatment in Los Angeles, California

 Partial Hospitalization Program (PHP) & Intensive Outpatient Program (IOP)

-In situations where you don’t require residential care from your fentanyl addiction, or are transitioning from it, our PHP and IOP programs offer structured support while allowing you to maintain certain aspects of your daily routine.
+When you don’t require residential care, or are transitioning from it, or are looking for a more elevated level of care than a weekly therapy session, our PHP and IOP programs offer structured support while allowing you to maintain certain aspects of your daily routine.

-Includes:
+PHP Includes:

 Monday through Friday